Jimmy Jacobs: Early appearances and Lacey's Angels (2003–2007)

 Jacobs and Whitmer continued to team as part of Lacey's Angels managed by Lacey.
 The team broke apart as Jacobs was more concerned with winning Lacey's affections than winning matches.
 Jacobs would go on to make music videos for ROH professing his love for Lacey.
 After Jacobs and Whitmer split, the two began feuding in brutal matches.
 In one match at the Dragon Gate Challenge on March 30, 2006, Whitmer slipped on the top turnbuckle while attempting a super powerbomb that dropped Jacobs head and neck first on the ropes and edge of the ring.
 The two continued to wrestle several minutes longer.
 At In Your Face on June 17, 2006, Whitmer super powerbombed Jacobs into the crowd.
 Jacobs went on to injure Whitmer at Gut Check on August 26, 2006.

 It was later revealed in a storyline that Lacey was sleeping with Colt Cabana.
 Lacey arranged for the two to be a tag team.
 Cabana left the team because he was annoyed at Lacey, and tried to explain to Jacobs that she was using him.
 Jacobs seemingly accepted Cabana's explanation, before assaulting him.
 Whitmer made his way back from injury and continued his issue with Jacobs.
 When Brent Albright joined Lacey's Angels, their matches soon became tag team matches, where Whitmer and Cabana would face Jacobs and Albright.
 It later progressed when Daizee Haze joined forces with Whitmer, and Lacey, in turn as the leader of the group, hired an "assassin", Mercedes Martinez.
 At The Chicago Spectacular: Night 2, Lacey was injured after Whitmer accidentally struck her in the face with a spike when Jacobs moved out of the way.
 Jacobs would go on to make his third music video (in which he has been described as being "demented") expressing his feelings on her disfigurement.

-On March 31, 2007, in his native town of Detroit, Jacobs battled B. J. Whitmer in what the Pro Wrestling Torch Newsletter called an instant classic.
+On March 31, 2007, in his native town of Detroit, Jacobs battled Whitmer in what Pro Wrestling Torch called an instant classic.
 The two concluded their year-long feud in a steel cage match.
-Jacobs won the match, but afterwards, it was announced that Jacobs had lost a tooth and torn his Anterior cruciate ligament (an injury he previously sustained), and Whitmer had suffered a neck injury.
+Jacobs won the match, but afterwards, it was announced that Jacobs had lost a tooth and torn his anterior cruciate ligament (an injury he previously sustained), and Whitmer had suffered a neck injury.
 While Jacobs was injured, ROH decided to continue the Lacey-Jacobs storyline with four small vignettes shown on YouTube, detailing a trip that Lacey spent in Chicago with Jacobs; afterward, he accompanied Lacey to the ring for her matches, in which they appeared to have swapped personalities.

 In August 2007, Jacobs returned to ROH winning three straight matches by defeating Rhett Titus on August 24, Mitch Franklin on August 25 and Chris Hero on September 14.